hail-is/hail/hail/python/hail/docs/install/azure.rst

 manipulates Hail-enabled HDInsight clusters.

 Start an HDInsight cluster named "my-first-cluster".
 Cluster names may only contain lowercase letters, uppercase letter, and numbers.
-You must have already have a storage account and resource group.
+You must already have a storage account and resource group.

 .. code-block:: sh